Helpful Hints: Construction Do-It-Yourself Advice

 We've also discovered off-the-shelf window mullion systems that not only make a beautiful window array, but will preclude condensation drips or ANY window leaks into the house.
 This accomplished by sensible and ingenious design using proper materials.
 Seals are made with extruded EPDM instead of butyl caulk, as recommended by Michael Reynolds.

-The only manufacturer we have currently located of authentic greenhouse window systems for slanted windows is Abundant Energy, Inc. and their Pro-Seal line.
+The only manufacturer we have currently located of authentic greenhouse window systems for slanted windows is Abundant Energy, Inc.

 Approximately $9.00 per running foot of window border.
 This design may also be formed out of sheet metal and costs are considerably less, but the product won't be nearly as attractive nor as reliably consistent.
 Surface finish durability becomes an issue using galvanized sheet steel, whereas the products above are hard anodized aluminum in many colors and are practically impervious to any environment for many years of service.